pippim/pippim.github.io/programs/mserve.md

 - Help buttons in **mserve** bring you directly to this web page's appropriate sections
-- Album Artwork animations and VU Meters during playback
-- Album Artwork at pixel 3,3 coordinates, sets a <a href="#automatic-skin-color-based-on-artwork">different color theme</a>,
-during song playback (resizing window can result in different color theme)
-- Define image file for
-<a href="#image-for-songs-with-no-artwork">songs with no artwork</a>.
-- <a href="#synchronized-lyrics-in-action">Scrolling lyrics</a>
-score during playback (automatically web scraped)
 - <a href="#synchronize-location">Synchronize files</a>
 across multiple locations, including sleeping hosts that are woken up and kept awake as long as necessary